iolivergithub/TolissXKeyPadHelper/README.md

 NB: This might work with other Toliss aircraft like the A319, A320 and A330, maybe even the A340...I have no idea.
 YMMV.
 Good luck (see Disclaimer)

 Start X-Plane 12.

-## Disclaimer

-Tested on *my* machine only.
-No guarantees that it will work on yours and I'm not responsible for any damange caused directly or indirectly by these scripts nor by your actions.
-If you find a bug (and there might be) raise an Issue on the relevant Github page.

-Similarly if you have an idea or want to contribute, write something to the Github Issues.
-No guarantees that I'll do something, but always open to ideas.
-NB: read the LICENSE file too!

 ## License